-Ideally before you complain to Boston Borough Council you would have spoken to your neighbour causing the problem to try and resolve the problem.
+Ideally before you complain to Boston Borough Council you would have spoken to your neighbour (or business) causing the noise to try and resolve the problem.
 Often a cordial approach can resolve an issue and maintain neighbourly relations.

 Where the matter complained of is not, in the opinion of the officer concerned, either a statutory nuisance or a matter that can be better dealt with by other legislation you will be advised verbally or in writing.
-For example, if your neighbours runs a business elsewhere and is bringing this waste home to burn this is likely to breach waste disposal legislation and therefore may be better dealt with by the Environment Agency, the organisation that enforces the majority of waste matters, rather than Environmental Health.
+For example a car repair business being operated from a domestic premise without appropriate planning consent may in the first instance be referred to planning enforcement.

 On receipt of a complaint in most circumstances the alleged perpetrator will be contacted by letter or visited to advise them that a problem has been reported and they will be given advice.
+If they are in a rental property the landlord or managing agent may also be contacted.
 The alleged perpetrator will be offered the opportunity to moderate their behaviour and discuss the matter with Environmental Health.